-In the old business world, marketing was all about corporations; all activities centered around the product and service, and not the consumer.
-Every message had to be vetted – which took time and meant the the company was in control.
+In the old business world, marketing was all about corporations; all activities centred around the product and service, and not the consumer.
+Every message had to be vetted – which took time and meant the company was in control.
 Many organisations take this approach to social media, and then wonder why they are spending lots of resources but have few results and little return to show for it.
 They aren’t succeeding because they need to re-engineer their approach.
 These days, it is not about you, but rather, it’s about your audience and every social touchpoint should reflect that.
-To be effective in social media you need to focus on your target audience, be able to move faster, and to communicate in the moment before content gets outdated.
+To be effective in social media you need to focus on your target audience, be able to move faster and to communicate in the moment before content gets outdated.

 7. Blatant selling

 This is the biggest faux pas you can make with social media.
 Never use social media to blatantly sell.
-It is okay to promote your offering, but in your face selling is off putting.
+It is okay to promote your offering, but in your face selling is off-putting.
 Here at Out-Smarts, we use the 80-20 rule – 80% of our posts are aimed at adding value, and only 20% are promotional.

 8. Failing to set goals and objectives